-The wood there was dry which was a heaven sent after the constant rain we had to deal with the whole way up the mountain.
+The wood there was dry which was a heaven sent after the constant rain we had to deal with the whole way up the mountain, in 2017.

-The facilities outdoors included a braai area with a lawn with a picnic table that you can use to unwind and relax after a long day’s climb, weather permitting.
+The facilities outdoors included a braai area with a grass green lawn with a picnic table that you can use to unwind and relax after a long day’s climb, weather permitting.

 There is also a ‘donkey’ boiler that is fitted inside the braai on the right hand side.
 Signs recommend that you use ‘dennehout’ wood for the ‘donkey’ boiler and the other wood for the indoor fire place.
 Water to the hut is supplied by a green tank just above the hut.
 The water is usually turned off after each group leaves so you will need to turn it on again at the tank and at a red valve mounted on the external wall of the hut, near the tank.

 Up the stairs, there are 3 bedrooms with single bunks.
-Two of these bedrooms also have twin bunks which is great if you are hiking as a couple.
+Two of these bedrooms also have twin bunks (double beds) which is great if you are hiking as a couple.

 There are a variety of rule notices that have been put up inside the hut.
 These rules are reasonable and also for you own safety so please read all of them when you get to the hut.